-This is the most obvious, but important, question to ask employees that have handed in their resignations.
+This is the most obvious, but important question to ask employees that have handed in their resignations.
 It allows you to determine if a single event triggered their departure, such as a falling out with a co-worker or manager.
 Or perhaps the position of the ex-employees lacked key aspects, which should be resolved before hiring a replacement.
-Either way this question is crucial to receive feedback from an ex-employee.
+Either way, this question is crucial to receive feedback from an ex-employee.

 How did the position match your expectations?

-A key determinant to understanding your employee’s departure is determine if the position met their expectations.
+A key determinant to understanding your employee’s departure is to determine if the position met their expectations.
 You want to know if, in practice, the position was what was presented in the job description.
 Or perhaps the ex-employee felt that there was no correlation between their position and the company’s strategy.
 Brilliant Ink reported that clear communication about the line between the company’s strategy and the daily work of employees led to increased employee engagement.